Go Tooling

 39 directories, 91 files

-The adder.exports.go file contains the exported functions that need to be implemented in the Go code called Exports.
+The add.exports.go file contains an Exports struct, containing declarations for the exported functions that need to be implemented in the Go code.

 4. Implement the add Function